 Keep it simple

-Protein matters more than people think.
-If you’re training or doing physical work and not eating enough, recovery is always going to feel slower.
+Protein matters a lot as well.
+If you’re training hard or doing physical work regularly and not eating enough protein, recovery is always going to feel slower.
+Most active people should probably be aiming for somewhere around 100–180g a day depending on body size and activity levels.

 Same with hydration.
-If you’re dehydrated, everything just feels tighter and more sluggish.
+If you’re dehydrated, everything just feels tighter, stiffer, and more sluggish.
+Electrolytes can make a big difference too, especially if you sweat a lot, train hard, or use saunas regularly.

 Sore muscles are normal.
-It just means your body is adapting.
+Most of the time it just means your body is adapting.